dustinober1/Predicting-Road-Accident-Risk/README.md

 ## 📋 Overview

-This repository contains a machine learning solution for predicting road accident risk on different types of roads.
+This repository contains an advanced machine learning solution for predicting road accident risk on different types of roads.
 The competition uses **Root Mean Squared Error (RMSE)** as the evaluation metric, and our goal is to achieve a score below **0.05**.

 ### Competition Details
 - **Goal:** Predict accident risk (0-1 continuous value) for different road configurations